The Shared Power Principle

 Do people feel that they have a stake in a government?
 Do they feel any sense of common purpose?

-“There’s currently no notion of where to go.” - Participant at the citizen conversation in Mexico
+“There’s currently no notion of where to go.” - Participant at the community conversation in Mexico

 Find out more about what we heard in Mexico:

 2. Bringing empathy into government